Jeramo/pling-agent/README.md

 # Pling Agent

-A lightweight agent that runs on your server to report system metrics, relay terminal sharing sessions, and execute scheduled commands — all controlled from the [Pling](https://plingpush.com) iOS app.
+A lightweight agent that runs on your server to report system metrics, relay terminal sharing sessions, and execute scheduled commands, all controlled from the [Pling](https://plingpush.com) iOS app.

 ## Features